 For film buffs, Khao Tapu is a must-see destination.
-Referred to as James Bond Island, 007 fans will recognize Khao Tapu from The Man with the Golden Gun.
+Referred to as James Bond Island, 007 fans will recognised Khao Tapu from The Man with the Golden Gun.

 Visit Wat Suwan Kuha Temple to see the impressive, golden statue of Buddha.
-Immediately, travelers will understand why this destination is known as “reclining Buddha temple.”
-Situated in a cave, the horizontal Buddha statue greets travelers with the beneficent visage one associates with statutes of Buddha.
+Immediately, travellers will understand why this destination is known as “reclining Buddha temple.”
+Situated in a cave, the horizontal Buddha statue greets visitors with the beneficent visage one associates with statutes of Buddha.

 Wat Suwan Kuha Temple also cools and entertains visitors.
 Fresh water drips from the cave’s ceiling.
 The water is collected and held in a concrete vessel.
 This water offers cool relief from tropical weather.
 Around the temple, monkeys frolic.
 Visitors can look forward to being greeting by the friendly primates who are inclined to cavort around the temple grounds.
 Monkeys climb on visitors in a good-natured way, and the monkeys enjoy being fed by hand.